kumbulanit/t-sql/lesotho/labs/Module_05_Grouping_and_Aggregating_Data_Lab.md

 ORDER BY DATEPART(YEAR, ts.PeriodDate), DATEPART(QUARTER, ts.PeriodDate);
 ```

+**Detailed Query Explanation:** Filtering to real GDP records from 2023 onward, the query derives quarter and year via `DATEPART`, groups by both, and applies aggregate functions to describe the distribution within each quarter.
+**Detailed Results Explanation:** Expect one row per quarter containing average GDP levels, the spread of values, and sample counts—useful for tracking volatility or anomalies across reporting periods.

 ---

 ### Exercise 5.6: Multi-Level Grouping

 **Task 10:** Banking sector breakdown by quarter and bank
+**Topic:** MS20761 Module 9 Lesson 3 – Summarize banking metrics by quarter and bank type
+**Beginner Explanation:** This grouping aggregates assets, loans, deposits, and ratios for each bank type per quarter, giving a multi-level view of the sector’s structure.

 ```sql
 -- Detailed banking sector analysis
 SELECT